Gabirodz/tcomp/README.md

 ## Build the docs

-Note: Doxygen is required to build the docs.
+Note: doxygen is required to build the docs.

 ```
 $ git clone https://github.com/Gabirodz/tcomp.git